iuridiniz/drg-play/README.rst

 ------------
 In order to run, you will need:

-* A posix machine (Linux, MacOS)
+* A posix machine

+  Maybe Linux or MacOS

-* A shell (Bourne Againt Shell - bash)
+* A shell

+  Bourne Againt Shell (bash) is a valid choice

-  * Most major Linux distributions have a shell
+  Most major Linux distributions have a shell

+* drg2sbg

-* drg2sbg - It transforms .drg file into .sbg file
+  It transforms .drg file into .sbg file

-  * You can get it from http://code.google.com/p/drg2sbg/
+  You can get it from http://code.google.com/p/drg2sbg/

+* sbagen

-* sbagen - It transform .sbg file into .raw file
+  It transform .sbg file into .raw file

-  * You can get it from: http://uazu.net/sbagen/
+  You can get it from: http://uazu.net/sbagen/

+* SOX

-* SOX - It can play raw files
+  It can play raw files

-  * Available under most major Linux distributions
+  Available under most major Linux distributions

 How to install drg2sbg under Ubuntu 11.04